AMfeta99/LLM-vs.-Human-Minds/README.md

 # Game modes
+These games have the option of choosing:
+- LLM vs. LLM
+  :two virtual players who complement each other
+- LLM vs. Human Minds
-These games have the option of choosing two virtual players who complement each other or a climate that allows a human to play against a virtual player.
+  :allows a human to play against a virtual player.

-LLM vs. Human Minds
+## LLM vs. Human Minds
 "Can u guess?"
 This is the game that challenges Human to face LLM models in a variety of games, from guessing to association games... challenge yourself!
 Will you be able to win?

-#
+## LLM vs. LLM